WarwickMicroscopy/Felix/README.md

 Sample input and output files are provided to test the code in 'felix/samples/'

-*Felix* takes it name in honour of Felix Bloch, one of the fathers of modern electron scattering methods, see https://en.wikipedia.org/wiki/Felix_Bloch.
+*Felix* takes its name in honour of Felix Bloch, one of the fathers of modern electron scattering methods, see https://en.wikipedia.org/wiki/Felix_Bloch.